whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/ifttt-like-a-boss.md

-# IFTTT like a boss
+# IFTTT like a Boss

 Now i don’t know about you but when i’m choosing a smart device these days if it‘s not’ HomeKit compatible then it needs to have the [IFTTT](http://ifttt.com) badge on the box otherwise there’s no chance it will be coming home with me.